CS-433/ml-project-2-vikings_ml/README.md

 ## Description

 This project is the second of two in the EPFL course "CS-433 Machine Learning".
-The aim of the project is solve the AICrowd challenge Road Segmentation hosted by MLO EPFL.
-The challenge aims to train machine learning models that segment roads from background in satelitte images.
+The project aims to solve the AICrowd challenge Road Segmentation hosted by MLO EPFL.
+The challenge aims to train machine learning models that segment roads from the background in satellite images.

-A complete challenge description as well as the training and test data provided, can be found [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).
+A complete challenge description, as well as the training and test data provided, can be found [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).

-To best understand the implementations we did during the competition, we reccommend reading the report and the corresponding `story.ipynb` notebook.
-The report outlines the theoretical background and results from our implementations while the `story.ipynb` shows our progress and predictions.
+We recommend reading the report and the corresponding `story.ipynb` notebook to best understand the implementations we did during the competition.
+The report outlines our implementations' theoretical background and results, while the `story.ipynb` shows our progress and predictions.

 ## Overview of Folder Structure